Loan Repayment Program FAQ

 Is there anything else that I should know?

 Yes, if you are interested in learning more about the program, please contact the Law School's Financial Aid Office.
 Eligible graduates interested in applying for any loan repayment assistance should schedule an appointment for loan counseling in the spring quarter.
-The application will be available on the Law School website in the mid October.
+The application will be available on the Law School website in mid-October.